jonahmougoue/Quantum-ML-Models/README.md

-# Deep Learning Methods for Solving the time-independent Schrödinger Equation
+# Deep Learning Methods for Solving the Time-Independent Schrödinger Equation